 Deputy Director of Publishing, Dog Horn Publishing – 2011-2017

-Writing Residencies, Schemes and Projects:
+Writing Residencies, Schemes and Programmes:

-BAFTA BFI FLARE mentee – March 2022 – Current
+BAFTA BFI FLARE mentee – March 2022 – March 2023

-Oldham Coliseum Artist in Residence – March 2022 – January 2023
+Oldham Coliseum Artist-in-Residence – March 2022 – January 2023

 Melbourne UNESCO City of Literature Writer-in-residence – November 2021 – February 2022